Dr. Phibes and the House of Wax Equations: History

 Dr. Phibes' final live performance was in Manchester in 1995.
 Shortly afterwards the group folded.

 In May 2017, it was announced via the band's Facebook fan page that bassist Lee Belsham had died of cancer at the age of 49.
 Born in 1968 in Chatham, Kent, Belsham was buried at St Mary's Church in Sandbach, Cheshire.

+In October 2024, drummer Keith York announced the death of Howard King Jr. via the band's Facebook group.
+The post did not mention a cause of death nor any details of King's life post-incarceration, but stated: "I've now shed tears for both my former band mates.
+We lived our lives in each others pockets to create that music which thankfully still lives on."

 King Jr.'s incarceration

 On 16 February 1997, Lawrence Howard King Jr. was charged by North Wales Police for the murder of his mother, Avril Fiona King, two days earlier at their shared home in Connah's Quay in north east Wales.
 King Jr., who stabbed and beat his mother, was jailed for life at Caernarfon Crown Court.